Peggy Cooper Cafritz: Contributions to the Art World

 Cafritz began her art collection in college by purchasing several pieces of African art brought back from the continent by members of Howard University's Student Nonviolent Coordinating Committee, some of whom had dropped out of college and supported themselves by reselling art they bought in Africa.
 Another person from whom she purchased art while still a student was Warren M. Robbins, whose collection of African art would later lead to the creation of the Smithsonian's National Museum of African Art.

-Cafritz's relationship with Conrad Cafritz, who was born into wealth and was also a successful real estate developer, gave her the ability to become a serious art collector.
+Cafritz's relationship with Conrad Cafritz, who was also born into wealth and was a successful real estate developer, conplimented her ability to become a serious art collector.
 She was critical of the lack of inclusion of and opportunity for Black artists in the mainstream American art world, and her interest in racial equity was linked to her values as an art collector.
 As she continued to visit museums, and got to know scores of young artists as they graduated from Ellington and fought to begin artistic careers, the more her interest in the arts became enmeshed with her values in the political and social arenas.
 She got involved in the political side of the arts, and she made it her “purpose that this nation face the absence, the erasure, the impermanence, the non-inclusion of African Americans in our cultural treasure.”
 In 1968, she became a founding member of the DC Commission on the Arts and Humanities, which she also chaired from 1989 to 1999.
 In 1989 she became co-chair of the Smithsonian's Cultural Equity Committee.
 She was the youngest trustee ever appointed to the American Film Institute.
 She joined the Painting and Sculpture Acquisitions Committee at the Whitney Museum of American Art.

 In 2009, a house fire destroyed her home in D.C.'s Kent neighborhood, ravaging the eight-bedroom architectural landmark where she held salons and kept her art collection, one of the largest private collections of African American and African art.
 Among those 300 works destroyed in the fire were works by Jacob Lawrence and Romare Bearden.
 She reached a settlement with the District of Columbia Water and Sewer Authority over the fire for their inadequate pressure in the hydrants.

 Cafritz moved to Dupont Circle in 2010 and continued to grow her collection.
 Included in the Cafritz collection is Carrie Mae Weems, El Anatsui, Chris Ofili, Mickalene Thomas, Glenn Ligon, Simone Leigh, Titus Kaphar, LaToya Ruby Frazier, William Villalongo, Tschabalala Self, Nathaniel Mary Quinn and Njideka Akunyili Crosby, whose work is featured on the cover of a 2018 book about Cafritz's collection.
 Upon her death, she bequeathed more than 250 works by Black artists to the Duke Ellington School of the Arts and over 400 to the Studio Museum in Harlem, marking the largest gift ever made of contemporary art by artists of African descent.

 Cafritz was the first collector for many visual artists and has sponsored many projects including Spike Lee's Malcolm X.